sein519/Graphics-Articles/GraphicsPipeline/SoftwareStack.md

 - Performs syntax checking on shader code
 - Runs optimizations such as loop optimization, dead-code elimination, constant propagation, and branch prediction
 - Compiles front-end languages such as GLSL into an IR like SPIR-V
-- Some APIs, such as OpenGL, compile shader code at the user mode driver (UMD)
+- Some APIs, such as OpenGL, compile shader code at the user-mode driver (UMD)

 ## API Runtime
 - Implementation layer for graphics APIs such as OpenGL, Vulkan, Direct3D, and Metal